 Treat TMJ Now in Albuquerque

 Early intervention of TMJ disorders may prevent chronic pain and disability.
-Call (505) 883-4488 or message us online to discuss TMJ disorder treatment with Dr. Wall in Albuquerque.
+Call (505) 847-8466 or message us online to discuss TMJ disorder treatment with Cosmetic Dentistry of New Mexico in Albuquerque.